 The best place to start is an Occupational Therapist’s assessment as this can give advice and information to help a child or young person remain as independent as possible.
 They will talk with parent carers to understand what could help you and your child or young person.

 The assessment may recommend that major alterations are needed to your home, such as putting in a stair-lift or wet-floor shower.
-If this is the case we will make a referral on your behalf to the District Council to apply for a Disabled Facilities Grant (DFG).
+If this is the case we will make a referral on your behalf to Somerset Council to apply for a Disabled Facilities Grant (DFG).
 Adaptations that can be considered for a Disabled Facilities Grant include:

 - Widening doors and installing ramps